 Durability and Construction

-According to the specifications on the website, the Peloton Row seems rather hefty and sturdy.
-Weighing in at nearly 160 pounds (156.5 to be exact) with an anodized and powder-coated frame, there shouldn’t be any issues with durability for the hardware and parts.
+The Peloton Row is rather hefty and sturdy.
+Weighing in at nearly 160 pounds (156.5 to be exact) with an anodized and powder-coated frame, there aren’t any issues with durability for the hardware and parts.
+It earns a 4.5 out of 5 for its durability, with a little bit taken off for its industry standard weight capacity of 300 pounds.
+We’d expect a bit more when it’s built like this.

 What concerns me with smart cardio equipment is the technology: It’s a necessary evil, but the more technology components a machine has, the more opportunity there is for damage.
 This isn’t exclusive to Peloton products, rather, a potential issue for any wired equipment.